Effective Planning Principles for Small Businesses

 Business Planning Guidelines Make Business Planning Easier

-There are all kinds of strategies that will increase your business’s profits.
-But before you make them part of your business planning, ask yourself if they are ethical.
+There are many types of strategies to increase your business’s profits, however, some may be unethical—or even illegal.
+Before you make them part of your business plan, consider if they are ethical.
 In other words, do they support or enhance your values and the values that you hope are shared by society?
-Remember that morals should not be bound by borders.
-If your conscience says it would be wrong here, it’s wrong in another country, too.